-- Can trying to empathize with the person being hurt help you under stand the need to step in? - · Can imagining the regret you may feel if you don't help motivate you? - · Do you think overcoming fear will feel good? - · Is it important to trust your gut?
-If you feel like something is wrong, should you act or ignore the feeling? - Do you have to do something big, or can small actions help too?
+- Can thinking about the person being hurt, and how they feel, help you understand the need to step in? - · Can it motivate you to imagine the regret you may feel if you don't help? - · Do you think overcoming fear will feel good? - · Is it important to trust your gut?
+If you feel like something is wrong, should you act or ignore that feeling? - Do you have to do something big, or, can small actions help too?